Nexfinity/CakeyBot-Wiki/en/feature/forms.md

 > Anything that isn't plain formatting or a normal `http`/`https` link is stripped before the page is sent.
 A question cannot be used to inject scripts into the form.
 {.is-info}

+Discord custom emotes (typed as `<:name:id>`, or pasted as a `cdn.discordapp.com` emoji link) are rendered as pictures wherever they appear - in question text, answer options, and submitted answers on the dashboard's Responses page.

 ## Pages